Resampling schemes in population annealing: Numerical and theoretical results: Conclusions

-This interplay between annealing schedule and resampling can best be observed by considering the increase in $\rho_t$ per inverse temperature step $\Delta\beta$ at a given temperature, which we dubbed the resampling cost.
+This interplay can best be observed by considering the increase in $\rho_t$ per inverse temperature step $\Delta\beta$ at a given temperature, which we dubbed the resampling cost.
 For all methods but nearest-integer and systematic resampling the resampling cost exhibits a minimum at an intermediate temperature step and diverges as $\Delta\beta\rightarrow 0$.
 This divergence is the reason why we observe worse statistics with very small temperature steps for most methods, which at first might have seemed counter-intuitive.

 Furthermore, we show that by choosing temperature steps that minimize the resampling cost, even with multinomial and Poisson resampling acceptable results can be achieved, although nearest-integer and systematic resampling still yield smaller family growth.
 Comparing our adaptive schedule with the adaptive schedule resulting from fixing the histogram overlap~\cite{Weigel2021}, we observe that for multinomial resampling the target overlap should not be chosen much larger than $\approx 0.72$ as then $\rho_t$ will take sub-optimal values.
 As the resampling cost for systematic and nearest-integer resampling does not diverge in the small step limit, adaptive steps minimizing the resampling cost are not applicable to these two methods.
 Thus, a linear annealing schedule with small enough steps yields close-to-minimal family growth with these two methods.
-As for these two methods, we find that with a target overlap parameter of $\alpha \approx 0.8 \dots 0.9$ the replica-averaged family size $\rho_t$ takes close-to-minimal values, that is the value it would for $\alpha \rightarrow 1$.
+As for these two methods, we find that with a target overlap parameter of $\alpha \approx 0.8 \dots 0.9$ the replica-averaged family size $\rho_t$ takes close-to-minimal values, that is the value it would attain for $\alpha \rightarrow 1$.